Chevrolet Cruze Insurance Rates

 Rates are averaged for all Chevrolet Cruze models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-Finding cheaper rates on insurance for a Chevrolet Cruze consists of not taking risks behind the wheel, maintaining a good credit score, avoid buying unnecessary coverage, and possibly higher deductibles.
-Invest the time to compare rates at every other renewal by obtaining price quotes from direct carriers, and also from several local insurance agents.
+Finding cheaper rates on auto insurance takes having a good driving record, having a good credit score, avoid buying unnecessary coverage, and deciding if full coverage is necessary.
+Comparison shop every year by quoting rates from direct carriers, and also from several local insurance agents.

-The following is a quick review of the concepts that were presented in the illustrations above.
+The next list is a quick review of the coverage data touched on in this article.

-• Drivers can save approximately $160 per year just by quoting early and online
+• Drivers can save up to $160 per year just by quoting early and online

-• Increasing comprehensive and collision deductibles could save as much as $500 each year
+• Increasing comprehensive and collision deductibles can save approximately $500 each year

 As you’ve learned from the above information and from our Chevy Cruze comparison charts, many factors impact your Chevy Cruze insurance rates.
 The level of coverage you purchase will drastically change your Chevy Cruze cost per month.